templ-fun/evm-protocol/README.md

    - `priestIsDictator`: if true, governance functions are priest-only until the dictator disables it.
    - `maxMembers`: optional membership cap that auto-pauses joins when reached.
    - `curveProvided`: set to `true` when supplying a custom `CurveConfig`; otherwise the factory default is applied.
    - `curve`: `CurveConfig` describing how the entry fee evolves.
 The factory ships an exponential default; additional segments can model piecewise-linear or static phases.
-See `contracts/TemplCurve.sol` for enum definitions.
+See [`contracts/TemplCurve.sol`](contracts/TemplCurve.sol) for enum definitions.
    - `proposalFeeBps`: optional fee (basis points) deducted from the proposer’s wallet and credited to the templ treasury when a proposal is created.
    - `referralShareBps`: portion of the member pool allocation paid to a referrer on each join.

-Once the templ is live, all user interactions flow through the deployed `TEMPL` address (`contracts/TEMPL.sol`), which delegates to the module responsible for the invoked selector.
-The `TemplFactory` can be toggled to permissionless mode (see `setPermissionless`) to allow anyone to deploy new templs.
+Once the templ is live, all user interactions flow through the deployed [`TEMPL`](contracts/TEMPL.sol) address, which delegates to the module responsible for the invoked selector.
+The [`TemplFactory`](contracts/TemplFactory.sol) can be toggled to permissionless mode via `setPermissionless` to allow anyone to deploy new templs.

 ### Hardhat Deployment Scripts
 The repository ships end-to-end scripts at the repository root that mirror the sequence above: